tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

   }
   ...
   call @x_1(x)

+Note that, in the above example, both args would be removed if there wasn't the "SomeOpThatUsesArg0(%arg0)" line.
 ### `-tf-remove-unused-while-results`: Removes unused results from tf.WhileRegion ops
 Removes unused results from `tf.WhileRegion` ops along with the defining ops in the body, if it is safe to do so.